What Council is doing

 Reducing Council emissions

-We’ve been working on reducing our corporate emissions since we developed our first Carbon and Energy Management Plan in 2012, and have made good progress in achieving ambitious targets.
+We started measuring our organisational emissions in 2010 and developed our first Carbon and Energy Management Plan in 2012.
+We have made good progress in achieving ambitious targets.

-- continuing to look for energy efficiency improvements at the Council’s other facilities and buildings
+- removing gas heating from both the Ōtaki and Waikanae pools and looking for energy efficiency improvements at Council’s other facilities and buildings

 - monitoring new and emerging technologies to reduce the emissions impact of food and other waste